The Game of Cycles for Grids and Select Theta Graphs: A Sample Game

-Rule 2 creates the possibility of an \textit{unmarkable edge}, which is an edge that cannot be directed, as doing so would create either a sink or a source.
+To understand the game better we will demonstrate the analysis of the game on a small gameboard.
+When a gameboard is completed with no possible additional move, there might be some edges that are not directed.
+An \textit{unmarkable edge} is an edge that cannot be directed, as doing so would create either a sink or a source.
 Figure \ref{fig:unmarkable-edge-definition} provides an example of an unmarkable edge.

 Let's play the Game of Cycles with the gameboard in Figure \ref{fig:sample-gameboard} below in order to better understand the game.
 We will call the two edges paired if they are represented by the same type of lines.
 We show that Player 2 has a winning strategy by responding to Player 1's first move by playing the paired edge in the same direction.